- Researching trends and possibilities that may affect your business allows you to plan and act strategically.

-"We look at what changes in culture and society are taking place.
-The drive to eat healthier, the drive to care for the environment, baby boomers staying in the workforce longer, adults have fewer children later in life.
-All of these impact how consumers buy houses, cars, etc.," said Lubrano.
+"We look at what changes in culture and society are taking place," Lubrano said.
+"The drive to eat healthier, the drive to care for the environment, baby boomers staying in the workforce longer, adults having fewer children later in life – all of these impact how consumers buy houses, cars, etc."

-T – Technology
+T – Technological